 3PLs have the flexibility of managing time-sensitive service requirements by quickly scaling the demands of supply chain processes.
 Adapting and changing strategic plans with the industry and consumer market is an advantage of working with a 3PL.

 3PLs can improve risk management for businesses of all nature by helping eliminate critical incidents with their strategic contingency plans.
 3PLs focus on monitoring the market to scale and respond to instabilities to keep the supply chain process operational.

 Using technology, 3PLs have the necessary market data to analyze future changes.
 In return, this helps businesses recover and manage their logistics operations.

 Technology & Control

 Outsourcing logistics to a third-party provider also allows businesses to access the latest technology and controls.
 Leading 3PLs are focused on integrating technologies into their service levels for real-time supply chain information.

 How to determine if 3PLs work for your business?

-It is important to do a thorough analysis of your business’ needs, assess the alignment of your goals with a 3PL, and carefully determine the capabilities of a 3PL provider.
+It is vital to do a thorough analysis of your business needs, assess the alignment of your goals with a 3PL, and carefully determine the capabilities of a 3PL provider.